kchonka/kchonka/content/project/integrations-brewbuddy/index.md

 title: BrewBuddy Integration Capabilities
 summary: A knowledge base article describing the available hardware and software integrations for the fictional BrewBuddy app.
 date: 2024-06-01

-image:
-    preview_only: true
 ---

 ## Introduction
 ---

 At BrewBuddy, we believe that brewing coffee is a science.
 To help you craft the perfect brew, BrewBuddy seamlessly integrates with a variety of assistive tools and apps.
-This article is a brief overview of BrewBuddy’s integration capabilities. <br>
+This article is a brief overview of BrewBuddy’s integration capabilities. <br><br>

 ## 1. Smart Scales
 ---